label-sleuth/label-sleuth.org/docs/contributing.md

 - Git
 - Anaconda

-_Note: Node.js is only required if you contributing code to the frontend of Label Sleuth._
+_Note: Node.js is only required if you are contributing code to the frontend of Label Sleuth._

 ### 1. Fork the repo